zreigz/kubernetes-workshop/installation/README.md

 kubectl [command] [TYPE] [NAME] [flags]
 ```
 where command, TYPE, NAME, and flags are:
-* command: Specifies the operation that you want to perform on one or more resources, for example create, get, describe, delete.
+* command: Specifies the operation that you want to perform on one or more resources, for example *create*, *get, *describe*, *delete*.
+* TYPE: Specifies the resource type.
+Resource types are case-sensitive and you can specify the singular, plural, or abbreviated forms.
+* NAME: Specifies the name of the resource.
+Names are case-sensitive.
+* flags: Specifies optional flags